 By the end of the season, Rhaenyra has new dragonriders, the Greens are fractured, Alicent makes a desperate offer, Daemon returns to Rhaenyra, Aegon escapes, and Aemond is increasingly isolated with Vhagar.
 The season does not end with the full war exploding.
 It ends with everyone positioned for the disaster still to come.

-For the cleaner catch-up path, read our House Of The Dragon Season 2 recap before Season 3.
+For the fastest catch-up path, read our House Of The Dragon Season 2 recap before Season 3.

 Major House Of The Dragon Season 2 Questions Explained